dubsalot/vscode-container-demo/README.md

-# TODO
+# Tech Exchange Series
-Oraganize this repo into sections for each part of the series.
-For example, need to break out a separate README for GitHub Actions and another for Azure Infrastructure as Code (ARM)
+This repo is a series of parts.
+Each part will build off of the previous part.
+If you're interested in contributing and presenting at Tech Exchange, let me know.
+I am taking applications :P

+1. Part 1 - Use Visual Studio Code inside a container [series/part-1-vscode-container](https://github.com/dubsalot/vscode-container-demo/tree/series/part-1-vscode-container)
+1. Part 2 - GitHub Actions Introduction [master](https://github.com/dubsalot/vscode-container-demo)

 # Introduction
-This repo is a basic hello-world introduction to using the Remote Development Containers extension for Visual Studio Code to develop inside a container.
+This repo started as basic hello-world introduction to using the Remote Development Containers extension for Visual Studio Code to develop inside a container.

-This repo was put together with information from "[Developing inside a Container](https://code.visualstudio.com/docs/remote/containers)" and a few other places
+Originally, it was made using "[Developing inside a Container](https://code.visualstudio.com/docs/remote/containers)" as the main source.

+Now, it is becoming a series and add little bits of technology along the way.

 # Technology